-Family legacy is a beautiful thing and wonderful to celebrate.
+Family legacy is a beautiful thing and wonderful to celebrate for a St Simons Island Wedding.
 Your wedding day is the perfect time to express how much you cherish your family’s love.
 As you move into the next phase of life it’s a meaningful time to honor previous generations.

 We often see parents and grandparents wedding photographs displayed at weddings.
 Some brides honor their mother by wearing her wedding dress.
 This is the first time that we have heard a bride read her mother and father’s wedding vows.